Sorin Paliga

-Sorin Paliga (born Viorel-Sorin Paliga on June 21, 1956 in Braniștea, Dâmbovița County, Romania) is a Romanian linguist and politician.
+Sorin Paliga (born Viorel-Sorin Paliga on 21 June 1956 in Braniștea, Dâmbovița County, Romania) is a Romanian linguist and politician.
 He is a university professor at the University of Bucharest.
 As a politician, he was the former mayor of Sector 3 of Bucharest from June 1996 to June 2000, and was affiliated with the National Liberal Party (PNL).

 Research interests

 Paliga's main research interests include the influence of Dacian on Romanian, language contact, and Indo-European philology.

 Paliga is a proponent of N. D. Andreev's Boreal languages theory, which links the Indo-European, Uralic, and Altaic language families.

-Education
+Life

 Paliga studied Czech and English at the University of Bucharest.
 He received his doctorate in 1998 by completing his dissertation on Roman and pre-Roman influences in South Slavic languages.
+Since 2001 he teaches Czech and comparative grammar of the Slavic Languages at the University of Bucharest.

+Married to Rodica Paliga in 1985, a teacher of Latin and French, they have 3 children.